typical-go/typical-go/README.md

 `BuildTool` in descriptor define the build-tool. `./typicalw` run the build-tool based on this.

-`typbuild` package is common build-tool with build-sequence and utilities.
+`typcore` package is common build-tool with build-sequence and utilities.
 - `BuildSequence` is sequence of build process (check [Build Life-Cycle](#build-life-cycle) section)
 - `Utilities` custom task for development